Christmas doesn’t have to be all about the kids! Strengthen your relationship by setting aside some Christmas Eve traditions just for the two of you!

 It’s easy to get stressed out over the holidays, or volunteer for too much, or worry over the kids and everything they want.
 Sometimes the greatest Christmas joy comes out of just taking time to appreciate the season and spend time together.

 Some parents, if they aren’t careful, can make Christmas all about the kids.
 It’s true, they are the ones that still believe in Santa Claus, but that doesn’t mean they are the only ones who should be making memories.
-It’s just as important to make memories with your spouse, and turn the holidays into something special just for the two of you.
-This year, my husband and I have been trying to decide what traditions we would like to make our own—just for the two of us.
+It’s just as important to make memories with your spouse.
+Turn the holidays into something special just for the two of you.
+This year, my husband and I have been trying to decide what traditions we would like to make our own.
 I started a special Christmas stocking just for him with surprises leading up to Christmas, but I wanted to start some special traditions just for Christmas Eve.
 Here are a handful of ideas that I came up with:

 Christmas Eve Traditions for Couples